mkhankan/guess-two-thirds/docs/contribution.md

 ## Challenges

-1. Challenge #1 with details
+1. Extracting the pseudonym and ticket number from the message.
+Solved with `string.substring(beginIndex);`
 2. Challenge #2 with details
 3. ...